openpracticelibrary/openpracticelibrary/src/pages/practice/behavior-driven-development.md

 mobiusTag: foundation
 icon: /images/bdd.png
 whatIs: >-
-  Behavior Driven Development is a software development process focused on a test-first, agile testing practice that provides built-in quality by defining tests (and potentially automating them) specifying system behavior.
+  Behavior-Driven Development (BDD) is a software development process focused on a test-first, agile testing practice that provides built-in quality by defining tests (and potentially automating them) specifying system behavior.

   This practice is focused on the business value using patterns such as *Given/When/Then* to capture the behavior of the system from a conversation between business and technical people.